Desktop Application Security

 Each report is created with your organisation in mind.
 We provide findings with detailed information, contextual remediation guidance, and an executive summary for your stakeholders.

-Desktop Application Testing FAQs
+Desktop Application Penetration Testing – common questions

 We test applications across all major platforms including Windows (.exe, .msi), macOS (.app, .dmg), and Linux (various formats).
 This includes native applications, Electron-based apps, Java applications, .NET applications, and cross-platform frameworks.